DieSofia/Turtle-egg-microbiome-modulates-fusariosis-fungal-infection-and-hatching-success/README.md

   NCBI SRA, BioProject [PRJNA######](https://www.ncbi.nlm.nih.gov/bioproject/)
 - Processed feature tables and metadata: `data/`
 - All paths in R scripts are **relative** to the repo root
-- RDA objects for the 16S and ITS after pre-processing

 ---